FortressSpy/NeuroValet/README.md

 # NeuroValet
 ### Neuro-sama integration for 80 Days, allowing Neuro and Evil to do all the work for yet another British guy

-This is a BepInEx plugin, and uses the [Neuro game SDK](https://github.com/VedalAI/neuro-game-sdk/tree/main) to integrate with Neuros and let them play the game.
+This is a BepInEx plugin, and uses the [Neuro game SDK](https://github.com/VedalAI/neuro-game-sdk/tree/main) to integrate with Neuro to let her play the game.

 ## Design
 ![Diagram](DesignDiagram.png)